Rosetta and Chiko: apprehended at customs (or ‘are too many people buying amiibos?’)

 Of course this isn’t the first time there haven’t been enough Nintendo products to go around.
 Back in 2007 there was a Wii shortage, and games ranging from Wii Fit to Xenoblade were at times hard to find (Xenoblade still is).
 More recently there was a Pikachu edition 3DS XL, the Bayonetta 2 First Print edition, a highly sought after edition of Super Smash Bros. for Wii U that included an adapter for GameCube controllers, and a Majora’s Mask edition New 3DS XL that’s proving to be a little more limited than intended.

 When we look at the issue as a whole (the issue being people want items, in this case plastic figures, but the shops don’t have them) there’s two possible causes for the problem.
 One is that Nintendo is underestimating demand and does not have the resources required to produce the amount of goods that the population requires.
 In order to satisfy demand they need to build a giant amiibo manufacturing station and probably employ some sort of child workforce to efficiently run it.
 The other cause is something we may find a little harder to accept: people are buying too many amiibos.
-What if Nintendo has actually made a reasonable amount (we know it’s at least 5.7, but probably nearer to 6 million) and the issue is that there will never be enough amiibos to satisfy our relentless hunger and greed for them.
+What if Nintendo has actually made a reasonable amount (we know it’s at least 5.7 million) and the issue is that there will never be enough amiibos to satisfy our relentless hunger and greed for them.

-In reality it’s probably a mix of both, although what’s notable about cause #2 is that it’s a problem without a solution, and insane popularity has recently created severe problems in other areas of the videogame industry too.
+In reality it’s probably a mix of both, although what’s notable about cause #2 is that isn’t a tangible solution, and insane popularity has recently created severe problems in other areas of the videogame industry too.
 Right now it seems that 2014 will be remembered as a year of disappointing, broken games that were rushed to release before suffering from crippling server issues.
 These are problems that are far from being resolved (Halo the Master Chief collection still doesn’t fully work, and we’re still waiting for the PS Plus version of Drive Club, for example).
 Without a drastic change in the way games are made, tested and released it’s in fact more likely that 2014 was simply the beginning of a much larger problem.

 And that’s because the amount of people playing videogames is only going to increase.
 Demand will get bigger, better games will be expected to reach tighter deadlines, let more gamers play together online, and overall satisfy a larger and more varied demographic.
 And if a company decides to produce a range of figures based popular characters, well they should prepare for armageddon.

-In the case of the amiibo figures the issues with demand are different to issues inside the games themselves, as were talking about items located in the physical world.
+In the case of the amiibo figures the issues with demand are different to issues inside the games themselves, as we’re talking about items located in the physical world.
 Limited stock can sometimes be a positive thing, and many companies deliberately under stock products to help create buzz and excitement.
 By nature, a range of figures are going to be collectible, so it’s quite nice for them to actually have an element of desirability.
 I’m sure any parent frustrated at the inability to purchase a child’s desired amiibo would disagree with me on this point.
 ‘My kids just want the Villager’ is something I’m sure they might say.

 Still, the other thing with the shortage of a physical product is that if you’re determined enough you can usually get what you want.
 For an amiibo this could mean importing from Japan, or paying a premium on a site like eBay.
 The downside here is you have to deal with scalpers who deliberately buy up stock to resell it for a profit.
 Even after customs, my Rosalina figure still cost less than it would have to buy within the United Kingdom.